 Where to stay: Pension Maro’i

 Another remote archipelago at the southern edge of French Polynesia, the Austral Islands are isolated and unique.
 European travellers have had less influence and native culture is relatively untouched.
-Tubuai is one of the islands in the story of the Mutiny of the Bounty.
+Tubuai is the island in the story of the Mutiny of the Bounty.
 As the Austral Islands are a little further south along the Tropic of Capricorn, it’s still a tropical climate, however, it’s relatively milder.

 Rurutu island is one of the best destinations to go whale watching in the world, without the crowds and you can even swim with them!
 The season is usually from July to October.
 On Tubuai, hike to Mount Taita and swim amongst the coral reefs in the lagoon.
 Go windsurfing or kayaking.
 Raivavae is not to be missed if you’re adding the Austral islands to your itinerary.
 It’s home to one of the most beautiful turquoise lagoons in the world.